iamashikulakash/Java-Simple-Work/readme.md

 - 🧞 I'm a Tech Enthusiast since childhood.
 - 🔭 I’m currently working on Fullstack Web Development, Native Mobile Development.
 - 👯 I’m looking to collaborate with Fullstack Web and UI/UX projects.
-- 💡 Contributing to Open Source Projects is always been a goal to me.
+- 💡 Contributing to Open Source Projects is always been a goal for me.
-- ⚡ Fun fact: I love Sports, especially Cricket.
+- ⚡ Fun fact: I love entertainment, especially thriller.
 <br>

 ---